mongodb-developer/social-app-demo/README.md

 The goal of this lesson is to deploy our completed project to Vercel.

+> Be sure to switch to the `10-lesson` branch in your local environment.

 ## Task 1: Create a Vercel Account

 If you don't already have a [Vercel account](https://vercel.com/signup), create one.